 Light sedation is administered by an anesthesiologist while the eye is made numb by the LASIK surgeon usually with eyedrops.
 The natural lens in the eye will then be removed by breaking it up into small pieces with an ultrasound probe.
 These pieces are gently suctioned out of the eye through a small incision into the eye.
 This type of surgery is called phacoemulsification.
 After the natural lens is removed, the artificial lens of the power determined during the pre-operative examination will then be placed inside the eye.
 The incision required to perform this operation is often self-sealing but it may require closure with a very fine stitch (suture) which will be removed in a few weeks.
 After the surgery, the eye will be examined the next day, then at one week, 3 to 4 weeks, and at 3 months.
 During the immediate recovery period, I will place drops in the eyes for 2 to 4 weeks, depending on the individual rate of healing.
 After 4 to 6 weeks, glasses or contact lenses may still be required either for further improvement in the distance vision, reading vision, or both.
 I should be able to resume the normal activities within 2 or 3 days, and the eye will usually be stable within 3 to 6 weeks, at which time glasses or contact lenses could be prescribed.

-Benefits to are clearer, natural vision.
+Benefits to clear lens extraction are clearer, natural vision.
 The farsighted (hyperopic) eye is out of focus because the length of the eye is too short for the curvature of the outer lens of the eye (cornea), which causes light rays to focus behind the retina.
 The nearsighted (myopic) eye is out of focus because the length of the eye is too long for the curvature of the outer lens of the eye (cornea), which causes light rays to focus in front of the retina.
 The light rays can theoretically be brought to a clearer focus on the retina by substituting an artificial lens that has the proper power, thereby improving the natural focus of the eye.
 Although this can theoretically improve natural distance vision, if the calculations are accurate, up close vision will still require additional glasses for reading unless the implant is set for a close focus, unless a multifocal intraocular lens is used.